egos® – the legal

 Hello There

-Read with interest from the following
+Read with interest from the following website

-have a choice of which job to choose and what to do.
-Anyways , I will make my self clear, I was asked to take a 25% cut or leave, this
+I will make my self clear, I was asked to take a 25%

-was subtely enforced by letting me know that four or five
+cut or leave, this was subtely enforced by letting me

-individuals could be hired in my place from cheaper sources in the world, on
+know that four or five individuals could be hired in my place from cheaper

-this occassion they were from bangalore.
+sources in the world, on this occassion they were

 With the banking crisis being used as a

-front to outsource jobs to India, china , phillipines, Brazil, with no limitations on the jobs moving
+front to outsource jobs to India, china , phillipines, Brazil, with no

-futile.
+am afraid any such exercise of naming and shaming is futile.
 No one is on the contractors side.

 With current programmes